- Welcome Message

 The Graduated Approach

 The SEND Code of Practice 2014 involves a graduated approach to meeting students’ needs.
-The Special Educational Needs Coordinators and teachers will review the approaches adopted and students and parents will be at the centre of this process with full involvement at each and every stage.
+The Special Educational Needs Co-ordinators and teachers will review the approaches adopted and students and parents will be at the centre of this process with full involvement at each and every stage.

 - Normal class provision with quality teaching including differentiation is the first stage.

-- Additional Support: Where support additional to that of normal class provision is required in order for your child to catch up with peers, the child will be given Additional Support.
-This will usually involve your child working on an accelerated learning intervention programme for a set period of time and may include additional classroom support with a Support for Learning Assistant.
+- Additional Support: Where support additional to that of normal class provision is required in order for a child to catch up with peers, the child will be given Additional Support.
+This will usually involve the child working on an accelerated learning intervention programme for a set period of time and may include additional classroom support with a Support for Learning Assistant.
 Sometimes it is felt that advice from an external professional is needed.

 - Education, Health and Care Plans: Where concerns remain despite sustained intervention, the Academy will consider requesting an Education, Health and Care Plan (EHC Plan).
 The EHC Plan sets out the student’s strengths and needs and details the provision for the student in the areas of education, health and social care.
-Those students who currently have a Statement of Special Educational Needs will gradually transfer to a EHC Plan.
-The Local Authority has a timetable for this and all Statements have to be transferred by April 2018.

 How do we support students at transition times?